trhallam/segysak/docs/seisnc-standard.rst

 ^^^^^^^^^^^^

-If the ``cdpx`` and ``cdpy`` byte locations are specified during loading the SEGY the coordinates will be populated from the headers with the variable names ``cdp_x`` and ``cdp_y``.
+If the ``cdpx`` and ``cdpy`` byte locations are specified during loading the SEG-Y the coordinates will be populated from the headers with the variable names ``cdp_x`` and ``cdp_y``.
 These will have dimensions equivalent to the horizontal dimensions of the data (``iline``, ``xline`` for 3D and ``cdp`` for 2D).